 The University of Birmingham is one of the leading centres in the UK for clinical trials, having a wealth of experience across a wide range of diseases, clinical settings and trial designs.
 Full information and guidance on all aspects of Clinical Trials can be found on the Research and Knowledge Transfer's Intranet pages.

-The Birmingham Clinical Trials Unit (BCTU) is directed by Peter Brocklehurst.
+The Birmingham Clinical Trials Unit (BCTU) is directed by Professor Peter Brocklehurst.

 The Clinical Research Compliance Team ensures clinical research projects and in particular clinical trials are conducted in line with any applicable regulations, international standards and University standards.